anhduc130/Web-App-Project/README.md

 # How to install and run under CodeIgniter MVC framework:

 **After cloning the folder:**
-+ Clone or copy the folder to htdocs folder on your local server on MAMP or WAMP (htddocs/Web-App-Project) where you can run it.
++ Clone or copy the folder to htdocs (for MAMP) or www (for WAMP) folder where you can run it.
 + Turn on your local server.
 + Set your localhost port to *8888*.
 + Type *http://localhost:8888/Web-App-Project/index.php/home* into the browser.